ansible/ansible/docs/docsite/rst/intro_installation.rst

 +++++++++++++++++++++++++++

 Packaging Ansible or wanting to build a local package yourself, but don't want to do a git checkout?
 Tarballs of releases are available on the `Ansible downloads <http://releases.ansible.com/ansible>`_ page.

-These releases are also tagged in the `git repository <https://github.com/ansible/ansible/releases>`_ with the release version.

 .. _from_source: